 Do you own any Gallé vases?
 Are you curious to know what they are worth?
-Our Experts can provide a free appraisal to give you an estimate of the market price, then help you to ensure the best possible price should you decide to sell.
+Our Experts can provide an appraisal to give you an estimate of the market price, then help you to ensure the best possible price should you decide to sell.

 Émile Gallé and Art Nouveau

 Gallé vases are a true symbol of Art Nouveau.
 Throughout his life, Émile Gallé worked on fauna and flora.
 He was also inspired by Japanese works, which were very fashionable at the end of the 19th century.
 He is one of the world’s greatest creators of glassware.
 There is significant diversity in his production, he made use of several techniques for glass, from marquetry to acid etching.
 Gallé vases were made in the east of France.
 These vases were manufactured over almost half a century.
 The originality of Gallé vases has been awarded with medals at various world exhibitions.

 Significant production of industrial vases

 More than 35 million industrial Gallé glass paste vases are currently on the market.
 10 million lamps and 3 million chandeliers have been added, making Émile Gallé one of the greatest master glassmakers.

 The production of Gallé vases can be divided into two parts: handcrafted pieces and industrial production.
 Industrial production has made it possible to reduce the production costs of the Gallé factory.
 It has given way to mass production, to the detriment of the creation of rare and unique pieces.
 This automation of processes was what Émile Gallé wanted, who, like the Daum brothers, wanted to bring art to within everyone’s reach.

 The production of prestigious pieces stopped when Émile Gallé passed away.
 There are a large number of signatures, the shapes used are also diverse (tubular, soliflore, ovoid).